Aircraft industry of Serbia: Utva (1937)

 The Glider Union "Utva" (Jedriličarska zadruga "Utva") was founded on 5 June 1937, also in Zemun.
 It produced only gliders until 1939 when it was transformed into the full aircraft factory "Utva" AD.
 In 1940 the factory was relocated to Pančevo where the German licensed Bücker Bü 131 (Bücker Jungmann) training aircraft were assembled.
 In Pančevo factory had its own airfield.

 The pre-war gliders included Šoštarić Vrabac (designed by Ivo Šoštarić) and Čavka.
 A total of 39 gliders and 148 Bücker Jungmanns were constructed prior to 1941.
 As the factory was damaged during the war, it was rebuilt in the 1944-46 period and with Ikarus, to which Zmaj and Rogožanski were attached, became the main force in the aircraft industry.

 Utva was restarted as a repair workshop and an airplane equipment factory, before resuming the aircraft production in 1948, though it continued to make parts and equipment for other aircraft producing companies, even from the abroad.
 The company is primarily known for its trainers.
 The best-known plane types include Utva Trojka, Utva 212, Utva 213 Vihor, Utva-65, Utva 66 and UTVA 75, so as the components for Soko J-22 Orao and Soko G-4 Super Galeb.
 In total, the company constructed over 900 aircraft.
 One of the newer models is a trainer Lasta 95.

 In May 1996, the Lola Institute from the Belgrade's suburb of Železnik, merged with Utva into the Utva-Lola company.
 The factory was bombed on several occasions during the NATO bombing of Serbia in 1999 and was damaged a lot.
 The complex was partially reconstructed.
 In 2017 the state-owned company Yugoimport SDPR, which deals with the arms and the defense-related equipment, took over 96% of the shares of Utva-Lola.

 The company, now called "Utva avio-industrija" remained in a dire financial situation.
 The company's bank account remained blocked, there were no promised investments and 10% of the workforce was fired.
 As of August 2018, representatives of the company's trade union claimed that the factory "is not capable of producing aircraft anymore".
 However, the company presented its new plane that same month, the training aircraft "Sova", actually a rehashed UTVA 75 with the Garmin avionics, which prompted public questions how acceptable is it to keep Utva "alive" at all.
 Design for "Sova" was finalized by 2022, when production began, marking company's 85th anniversary.
 It was also announced that the designing of a gyrocopter is in process.
+"Sova", officially "utva 75A41M", was granted certificate by the Directorate of the Civilian Aviation in June 2023, 44 years after the previous certificate issued to the factory.